cheungbx/fridgemon/README.md

 You can click the reset button on the ESP8266 board to reboot any time.
 Or you can adjust the source code and clieck "->" to recompile and upload again.

-Once wifi is successfully connected, you will see the message like th eone below Connecting to: homewifissid
+Once wifi is successfully connected, you will see the message like the one below Connecting to: homewifissid
 ...........WiFi connected at: 192.168.1.113

+Then you can login to your MQTT account in adafruit.io to view the dashboard and the feeds.
+And create charts for the feeds and buttons for the light switch and upgrade.
+Then test the other features.

 */